semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 ## Install Semaphore contracts and JS libraries

-`@semaphore-protocol/contracts` provides a _base contract_ that verifies
+Semaphore provides contracts and JavaScript libraries for developers building zero-knowledge applications.

-Semaphore proofs.
+- `@semaphore-protocol/contracts` provides a _base contract_ that verifies Semaphore proofs on-chain.
-Semaphore also provides JavaScript libraries that help developers build zero-knowledge applications.
+- JavaScript libraries help developers build zero-knowledge applications.

 To install these dependencies for your project, do the following: